 A company that is looking to employ people, needs to check the right to work of every individual applicant.
 This is the employer’s responsibility, and it protects the company from high fines that could be issued by the government.

-In general, there are several documents that count as a proof of right to work.
+In general, several documents count as proof of the right to work.
 A job applicant needs to provide those to the employer at the beginning of the hiring process.
-Which, and the amount of documents needed, varies for each applicant as nationality, visa requirements and country of origin influence the whole process.
+This, and the amount of documents needed, varies for each applicant as nationality, visa requirements, and country of origin influence the whole process.

-The visual below shows some examples of documents that count as proof of right to work.
+The visual below shows some examples of documents that count as proof of the right to work.

-With this information in the back of our mind, we want to explain why companies should always check the right to work before employing someone.
+With this information in the back of our minds, we want to explain why companies should always check the right to work before employing someone.

 Why do companies check the right to work?

-With globalization and the increase of workers from all around the world, it is vital that all businesses conduct a right to work check as part of the employment screening process.
+With globalization and the increase of workers from all around the world, all businesses must conduct a right to work check as part of the employment screening process.
 The reasons why it is so vital for companies to do so are:

 - Protect a business from potential legal implications like fines or imprisonment if uncovered that employees are not eligible to work

 - Ensure integrity and honesty of applicants and employees → Being upfront about visa and working entitlements shows honesty and integrity of candidates and employees

 - Legal obligation → If the right to work is not checked before employment, companies can be fined large sums